Updated: September 1, 2023

 I kept that white polo for many years until the ink started to fade and swell.
 I got a camera and took photos of all the messages written by my classmates.
 Then I developed the photos and, later on, scanned and kept them as digital files.

 I haven’t seen that uniform since I graduated from college, I think my mother used it as a rag and threw it out eventually.
-Then I remember tossing the developed photos into the garbage when it gathered mold and mildew.
+Then I remember tossing the developed photos into the garbage when they gathered mold and mildew.

 Give it a new home.

-Things need to be used, and from a personified perspective – you’re disrespecting it by just leaving them lying around and gathering dust, merely to serve your memories.
+Things need to be used, and from a personified perspective – you’re disrespecting them by just leaving them lying around and gathering dust merely to serve your memories.

 Things have a purpose, and they need to fulfill it.
 Give your stuff to those who need them.
 Let your things turn over a new chapter and allow other people to create their memories with them.